- 7.00am: Parking opens and coffee available from Core Cider House

 The following categories are available for the 50km:

-- Junior Male and Female (minimum age for this event is 16).
+- Open Male (minimum age for this event is 16)

 - Masters Male and Female (40-49)

 - Super Masters Male and Female (50+)

 - E-bike mixed category.
 All bikes must be pedal assist only and meet Australian Standards.

 This race will be open to solo competitors only.

 The following categories will be available for the 30km:

 - Open Male

 - Open Female